-- 3. Value: Dignity and Worth of a Person Ethical Principle: Social workers respect the inherent dignity and worth of a person. - Social workers treat each person in a caring and respectful fashion, mindful of individual differences and cultural and ethnic diversity.
+- 3. Value: Dignity and Worth of a Person Ethical Principle: Social workers respect the inherent dignity and worth of a person.
+Social workers treat each person in a caring and respectful fashion, mindful of individual differences and cultural and ethnic diversity.
+Social workers promote clients' socially responsible self-determination.
+Social workers seek to enhance - fashion, mindful of individual differences and cultural and ethnic diversity.
 Social workers promote clients' socially responsible self-determination.
 Social workers seek to enhance clients' capacity and opportunity to change and to address their own needs.
 Social workers are cognizant of their dual responsibility to clients and to the broader society.
 They seek to resolve conflicts between clients' interests and the broader society's interests in a socially responsible manner consistent with the values, ethical principles, and ethical standards of the profession. - 4.
 Value: Importance of Human Relationships Ethical Principle: Social workers recognize the central importance of human relationships.
 Social workers understand that relationships between and among people are an important vehicle for change.
 Social workers engage people as partners in the helping process.
 Social workers seek to strengthen relationships among people in a purposeful effort to promote, restore, maintain, and enhance the well-being of individuals, families, social groups, organizations, and communities. - 5.
 Value: Integrity